WestDRI/wgpages/content/apptainer1/02-build.md

 ### Building a development container from a definition file: root or not

 {{<note>}}
-Depending on your Apptainer installation, you may or may no need to be root in this section.
+Depending on your Apptainer installation, you may or may not need to be root in this section.
 Try to follow along, if you want, or alternatively simply watch this demo.
 {{</note>}}